Vertexvis/vertex-web-sdk/packages/viewer/src/components/scene-tree/readme.md

 ### `getRowForEvent(event: MouseEvent | PointerEvent) => Promise<Row>`

 Returns the row data from the given mouse or pointer event.
-The event must originate from this component otherwise `undefined` is returned.
+The event must originate from a `vertex-scene-tree-row` contained by this element, otherwise `undefined` is returned.

 #### Returns